15 Scenic Weekend Trips From the San Francisco Bay Area

 Pleasanton has a lovely downtown with upscale restaurants and boutique shops.
 It is also home to the Alameda County Fairgrounds, which hosts the annual county fair and a handful of other events throughout the year.

-The Tri-Valley is small, making it easy to visit multiple towns in this area in one weekend trip!
+The Tri-Valley is small, making it easy to visit multiple towns in one weekend trip!

 Things To Do in the Tri-Valley